Sava River Bridge, Serbia

 PORR is the coordinator and involved in the construction of all the piled foundation works, substructure, superstructure, pylon and installation of bridge cables.

-DSD is supplying the structural steel required for the main span.
-SCT is supplying the reinforcing steel for pylon concrete and is also involved in the construction of the side span.
+DSD supplied the structural steel required for the main span.
+SCT supplied the reinforcing steel for pylon concrete and was also involved in the construction of the side span.

 The preliminary design of the bridge was provided by Ponting Maribor in 2006 and the main foundation bridge was designed by LAP Stuttgart and DCF Vienna.

-Seismic design and wind tunnel testing will be performed by EZI, concrete will be supplied by Beton Plus, formwork will be carried out by DOKA, earth works are being carried out by Vlado Baumaschinen, post-tensioning works will be carried out by BBV and labour works will be done by Bau Plus.
+Seismic design and wind tunnel testing was performed by EZI, concrete was supplied by Beton Plus, formwork was carried out by DOKA, earth works were carried out by Vlado Baumaschinen, post-tensioning works were carried out by BBV and labour works were done by Bau Plus.

-The entire project including the construction of the bridge is estimated to cost £320m.
-It will be jointly financed by city of Belgrade, European investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD).
+Cost of the entire project including the construction of the bridge is estimated at £320m.
+It was jointly financed by city of Belgrade, European Investment Bank (EIB) and the European Bank for Reconstruction and Development (EBRD).